 The Ultimate 5-Step Guide

-We have created the ultimate 5-step guide to going paperless and digitizing your business as a downloadable document, detailing each 5 steps and how long it takes:
+We have created the ultimate 5-step guide to going paperless and digitizing your business, detailing each 5 steps and how long it takes:

-DMS stands for Document Management System and is intended to manage documents, especially digital documents, which includes the conversion from analogue to digital.
-PaperOffice DMS is such a system.
+DMS stands for document management software and is intended to manage documents, especially digital documents, which includes the conversion from analog to digital.
+PaperOffice DMS is such software.
 Its range of functions is just as remarkable as its intuitively designed menu navigation, which only requires minor training.
 You don't need expensive consultants on site.
 Well-explained video tutorials on PaperOffice DMS can do this just as well and much cheaper, for free.

 Scanning, OCR, archiving with automatic keywording, AI-controlled document merging, integrated search engine, workflow function, encryption with 1024Mbit, direct integration into MS Office, protection against ransomware, automated template creation, stamp function, task and note management.